svenslaggare/ElevatorSimulator/README.md

 # ElevatorSimulator
 Implements a simple elevator simulator with Reinforcement Learning.
-The reinforcement learning system is implemented using [YORLL](http://www.cs.york.ac.uk/rl/software.php) library.
+The reinforcement learning system is implemented using the [YORLL](http://www.cs.york.ac.uk/rl/software.php) library.

 ## Scheduling algorithms
 The simulator implements the following algorithms: